tanghyd/spiir-io/README.md

 ## Installation

-We recommend first installing Python3 in a virtual environment of your choice, and should work perfectly fine for Python3.6 to Python3.8 (from testing).
+We recommend first installing Python3 in a virtual environment of your choice, which should work perfectly fine for Python3.6 to Python3.8 (from testing).

 For example, a venv based virtual environment would use: